Content Under Pressure

 Reaping Rewards and Monitoring Metrics

-Freedman and her colleagues have generated clients from the blog, as well as speaking opportunities.
-And the winning model is catching.
-Freedman’s partner Kathryn Radigan writes weekly on drones, helping propel the firm to the upper tiers on JD Supra for writings about aviation, from a cybersecurity perspective.
+Freedman and her colleagues have generated clients from the blog and speaking opportunities.
+The winning model is catching.
+Freedman’s partner, Kathryn Radigan, writes weekly on drones, helping propel the firm to the upper tiers on JD Supra for writing about aviation from a cybersecurity perspective.

 Freedman uses her reader analytics to determine what content is resonating with clients, and where to focus her efforts.
 “That’s very helpful in figuring out what the content should be.
 We get a lot of very positive feedback from our clients.
 That is very satisfying to me, that clients read it and appreciate it.
 My goal is to educate and inform companies and individuals about the risks of cyberattacks — about things I see every day — so that other people and companies won’t be victims.
 It is very much about paying it forward; 100 percent that’s my goal.”